-≤1.0 mm 1.0 cm (category 1)
+1 cm (category 1)

->1.0-2 mm 1-2 cm (category 1)
+1-2 cm (category 1)

->2.0 cm (category 1)
+2 cm (category 1)

->4 mm 2.0 cm (category 1)
+2 cm (category 1)

 - Wide local excision involves removal of all tissue to the level of the fascia, which is typically preserved unless involved by tumor.
 Peripheral resection margins may be modified to accommodate individual anatomic or functional considerations.
 However, the safety and efficacy of narrower surgical margins have not been prospectively studied in a randomized controlled manner.
 Narrower than recommended margins may increase the risk for margin positivity and/or local recurrence. - The gold standard for histologic assessment of excised melanoma is use of permanent sections.
-Consider delay of complex reconstruction or wound closure until histologic margin assessment is complete. - Mohs micrographic surgery (MMS) is not recommended for primary treatment of invasive cutaneous melanoma.
-It may be considered selectively for minimally invasive melanomas when standard margins cannot be achieved in anatomically constrained areas, along with other surgical methods that provide comprehensive histologic assessment, such as staged excision with permanent sections for dermatopathology review.a - With respect to disease-related outcomes, there have been no prospective comparisons of different excision methods, including conventional wide excision, MMS, and staged excision with permanent sections.
-All randomized controlled trials of resection margins for invasive cutaneous melanoma were performed using standard wide excision technique.1-10 Of note, few included head/neck melanomas and none included acral melanomas.

-aFor large and/or poorly defined MIS, lentigo maligna (LM) or acral lentiginous subtypes, or LM melanoma with a minimally invasive (T1a) component (also referred to as high-cumulative sun damage [CSD] melanoma), surgical margins >0.5 cm may be necessary, and techniques for comprehensive histologic assessment of margins (ie, complete circumferential peripheral and deep margin assessment) should be considered.
-11-16 If MMS is performed, permanent section analysis of the central debulking specimen is recommended to provide complete staging information.
-For selected patients with positive margins after surgery, in whom further resection is not feasible or desirable, consider topical imiquimod (for patients with MIS/LM type) or RT.

-bExcision recommendations are based on measured clinical margins taken at the time of surgery and not gross or histologic margins, as measured by the pathologist (category 1).
+If Mohs micrographic surgery (MMS) is performed, permanent section analysis of the central debulking specimen is strongly recommended to provide complete staging information.
+Consider delay of complex reconstruction or wound closure until histologic margin assessment is complete. - MMS is not recommended for primary treatment of invasive cutaneous melanoma when standard clinical margins can be obtained.
+It may be considered selectively for minimally invasive (T1a) melanomas in anatomically constrained areas (ie, face, ears, acral sites), along with other surgical methods that provide comprehensive histologic assessment, such as staged excision with permanent sections for dermatopathology review.^{a,11} - With respect to disease-related outcomes, there have been no prospective comparisons of different excision methods, including conventional wide excision, MMS, and staged excision with permanent sections.
+All randomized controlled trials of resection margins for invasive cutaneous melanoma were performed using standard wide excision technique.1-10 Of note, few included head/neck melanomas and none included acral melanomas. - ^a For large and/or poorly defined MIS, LM or acral lentiginous subtypes, or LM melanoma with a minimally invasive (T1a) component (also referred to as high CSD melanoma), surgical margins >0.5 cm may be necessary, and techniques for comprehensive histologic evaluation of margins (ie, complete circumferential peripheral and deep margin assessment) should be considered.12-17 If MMS is performed, use of frozen section melanocytic immunohistochemistry stains may assist in accurate interpretation of histologic margins.
+For selected patients with positive margins after surgery, in whom further resection is not feasible or desirable, consider topical imiquimod (for patients with MIS/LM type) or RT. - Excision recommendations for invasive melanoma are based on measured clinical margins taken at the time of surgery and not gross or histologic margins, as measured by the pathologist.
 However, narrower peripheral histologic margins have been associated with higher rates of local recurrence for invasive melanoma, though not worse melanoma-specific survival.
-17-20 Narrow pathologic margins, particularly of the invasive component, may warrant further surgical resection.
+18-21 Narrow pathologic margins, particularly of the invasive component, may warrant further surgical resection.